DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/adding-dashboard-items.md

 * Perform the required [data shaping](data-shaping.md) operations (such as grouping, sorting and filtering).
 * Use the [interactivity](interactivity.md) features to enable interaction between various dashboard items.
 * Adjust the dashboard item's [position and size](dashboard-layout/dashboard-items-layout.md) and specify the [dashboard item caption](dashboard-layout/dashboard-item-caption.md) settings.
 * Specify specific dashboard item settings based on its type.
-To learn more, see [Designing Dashboard Items](designing-dashboard-items.md).
+To learn more, see [Dashboard Item Settings](dashboard-item-settings.md).

 After you have created and designed the dashboard item, you can create an exact copy.
 To do this, click the **Duplicate** button in the **Home** ribbon tab...